 As I said, I wanted to incorporate some feedback I’ve gotten both from players and from readers into the designs of this set of items and I think we’ve got some decent items here.
 First is Kinslayer, the weapon that gets stronger with each successful swing.
 I wanted something that had short term benefits but was potent, especially against both hordes to ensure 1-hit kills, as well as something that could help a bit when chipping away at a larger foe like a dragon.
 This becomes especially potent in the hands of characters who can make multiple attacks in a round, getting the additional bonus damage quickly.
 As a DM, if this is looking a bit too weak, try upping the base bonus (example, start it at +2 to attack and damage, and raise the max damage bonus to +5), or increase the time that can go between attacks from 10 minutes to whatever feels right.
 On the other hand, if you think this will be strong, be sure to incorporate mixed types.
 Orcs and goblins don’t share a sub-type, so a group that has a few of each makes targeting priority a decision for the wielder.

 I like the idea of magic items giving benefit with a slight drawback, such as the case with Shieldwall.
 In this case, it’s potentially better defense from the cover when using it as a bulwark and it can also help your allies at the same time, but given the fact it can be destroyed and reverted into a shield, and that using it takes an action there is definitely some pros and cons to setting it up mid-encounter.
 If you start to run into problems with your players plopping this down every battle and foiling your plans, consider mixing in some charging units with ranged.
-Not having their shield while have enemies get up in their face behind the wall does not sound like something that they would want to do, and area of effect spells, such as fireball are not hindered by the shield.
+Not having their shield while have enemies get up in their face behind the wall does not sound like something that they would want to do, and when used in an open space such as a field, there’s no benefit to save against a fireball that is cast on the same side of the bulwark.

 And for last, you know I love my magical “RNG” items (first witnessed in December’s Ring of the Indecisive Wizard).
 As I flipped through my Monster Manual, my mind started turning at the ideas I was having for turning monster abilities into usable items.
 And then I came to the Beholder and decided to let loose and have some fun.
 I am not going to try and claim that this item is perfectly balanced, because depending on your game and party it might either be lacking in power, or game-breaking.
 I’ve gone back and forth on the power, number of charges, and more, and I like where it is for my game specifically.
 The limited charges keep it from being abused, and even though the temptation is there to target multiple enemies, it will see much more use when targeting one at a time.
 I lowered the DC’s from 16 to 14 to make it easier since it is supposed to be the Beholder’s residual magic, as well as halved any damage done and made other minor changes to the spell effects, all on purpose (not a transcribing error) to keep it from being too outlandish.
 I plan on dropping this in my own game, and if I see any changes needing to be made you can be sure I’ll be back here and I will update the item!